Temporal witnesses of non-classicality in a macroscopic biological system: Markovian Environment: analytical derivation of Eq.

 We can now summarise the outcome of the $k=2$ iteration of the protocol, which in turn is the initial state of the iteration $k=3$.
 The state of the polymer will be:

-\textit{$N^{th}$ iteration $k=N$ and recombination}.-- Understood the way in which our decoherence map works for the decoherence phase and what mechanisms are involved in the transfer phase, we can easily generalise the protocol to the very last step: the exciton arrived to the last but one monomer in the chain and, after the last decoherence phase, is transmitted to the monomer $M_N$; it is at this stage that the exciton will finally recombine on the polymer, emitting again a single photon.
-The final state of the photon will thus be: \begin{widetext}

-\end{widetext} where ${^N\rho_{p_j}}$ is the density matrix of the photon localised over the monomer $M_j$ at the $k=N$ iteration of the protocol.
+\textit{$N-th$ iteration $k=N$ and recombination}.-- Once we have understood how our decoherence map works for the decoherence phase and what mechanisms are involved in the transfer phase, we can easily generalise the protocol to the very last step: the exciton arrives at the last but one monomer in the chain and, after the last decoherence phase, is transmitted to the monomer $M_N$; it is at this stage that the exciton will finally recombine on the polymer, emitting again a single photon.
+The final state of the photon will thus be: where ${^N\rho_{p_j}}$ is the density matrix of the photon localised over the monomer $M_j$ at the $k=N$ iteration of the protocol.